Guidelines for Reviewers

 Genetic Resources is a peer-reviewed journal and acknowledges reviewers dedicating their time to ensure a consistently high quality of publications in the journal.
 The journal therefore publishes a list of reviewers on an annual basis.
 We also invite all referees to sign up to the publons network, where they can log reviews submitted to Genetic Resources.

-The journal uses a double blind-review scheme, which means that neither the identity of the reviewers nor that of the authors is revealed.
-However, reviewers may choose to make their review publicly available without being identified themselves, in order to enhance transparency of the review process.
+The journal uses a blind-review scheme, which means that the identity of the reviewers is not revealed to the authors.
+However, reviewers may choose to make their review publicly available, with or without being identified themselves, in order to enhance transparency of the review process.

 For more information, see About the Journal.